BenCooke95/SpecPhot/README.md

    - TIME - plot the ratio of follow-up time at each point for the chosen instruments
    - WEIGHT - plot the weighted combination of SNR and follow-up time at each point for the chosen instruments
 5. display - Choose how much data to display
-   - ALL - show the full range of parameter space acessible to both instruments
+   - ALL - show the full range of parameter space accessible to both instruments
    - \>1 - show only data with a ratio >=1 (favours spectroscopy)
    - <1 - show only data with a ratio <=1 (favours photometry)
    - ~1 - show only data with a ratio between 5/6 and 6/5 (both methods comparable, useful for examining the transition region)
-6. phot_plus - Plot parameter space availale to photometry only
+6. phot_plus - Plot parameter space available to photometry only
    - YES
    - NO
-7. spec_plus - Plot parameter space availale to spectroscopy only
+7. spec_plus - Plot parameter space available to spectroscopy only
    - YES
    - NO
-8. neither_plus - Plot parameter space not availale to either method
+8. neither_plus - Plot parameter space not available to either method
    - YES
    - NO